Conal84/MS1-salford-squash-centre/README.md

 [Coolors-palette](wireframes/palette.pdf)

 ## Features to implement
-Future features will include a functioning existing user Login which will redirect the user to a page where they can access a squash court timetable, view available courts and book a court.
+Future features will include a functioning existing user Login section which will redirect the user to a page where they can access a squash court timetable, view available courts and book a court.

 Future features will also include a new member sign up page which will allow the new member to select the membership scheme they would like and will then process payment and provide a username and password.

+A future training section would allow users to view and select training sessions and contain imbedded short training squash tips videos.

 ## Technologies used
 1. HTML
 2. CSS
 3. Bootstrap (4.3.1)
 4. Javascript
+5. Google Fonts
+6. AutoPrefixer
+7. W3C HTML & CSS code validators

 ## Testing
 In each of the main sections; Home, Facilities, Play and Login the required information has been provided and is accessible